natalie11/tUbeNet/README.md

 * val_path - path to directory containing header files for processed validation data (optional, set to None if not using validation data)

 * model_path - path to directory containing model (if using saved model), and where trained model will be saved
-* model_filename - filename of exisiting model (not including extension).
+* model_filename - filename of existing model (not including extension).
 If not using saved model, set to None
 * updated_model_filename - filename under which the trained model will be saved

 * output_path - path were output images will be saved

 #### Predicting a segmentation using a pre-trained model
 Ensure the 'prediction_only' and 'use_saved_model' parameters are set to True.
-Set 'model_path' and 'model_filename' corrosonding to the pre-trained model use wish to use.
+Set 'model_path' and 'model_filename' corresponding to the pre-trained model use wish to use.
 Set 'path' to point to the directory containing the header files for your pre-processed image data (produced by tubenet_preprocessing.py).

 Run the script and the segmented images will be saved as tifs in 'output_path'.